WillyNaresse/WillyNaresse/README.md

 ## Hello! 😁
-My name is Willy, I am an enthusiastic Junior Front-End Developer from Uberlândia - MG in Brazil.
-Recently, I have started working with Angular.
-I view myself as a kind, loyal, communicative, focused, and highly ambitious individual.
-With a steadfast commitment to achieving my goals, I am currently seeking professional opportunities that allow me to apply and enhance my skills.
-My journey is long, and as such, In the pursuit of my dreams, I will consistently strive to make significant contributions and to continually evolve, both personally and professionally.
+I'm Willy, a passionate Junior Front-End Developer from Uberlândia, MG, Brazil, specializing in Angular.
+I consider myself kind, loyal, communicative, focused, and highly ambitious.
+Committed to achieving my goals, I am currently seeking professional opportunities to apply and enhance my skills.
+My journey is ongoing, and in pursuit of my dreams, I strive to make significant contributions and continually evolve, both personally and professionally.
 <hr>

 ## Technologies: